-Businesses don’t operate in isolation and most businesses are concerned about third-party cybersecurity risks – cyber risks emerging from suppliers connected to a company’s systems.
+Businesses don’t operate in isolation.
+In fact, most businesses are concerned about third-party cybersecurity risks: cyber risks emerging from suppliers connected to a company’s systems.
 That is both unsurprising and reassuring.
-But only expressing concern doesn’t address the risks, and many businesses fail to implement adequate risk mitigation strategies.
+However only expressing concern doesn’t address the risks, and many businesses fail to implement adequate risk mitigation strategies.

 The term “third-party risk” itself may even be misleading.
-Because third-party suppliers have vendors of their own, and attackers may also use these “forth-party” suppliers as an initial attack vector.
+Because third-party suppliers have vendors of their own, attackers may also use these “fourth-party” suppliers as an initial attack vector.

 This result is a complex nexus of companies with seemingly endless access points, any of which may serve as an attack vector to bring down the entire ecosystem.

-Below is a summary of a survey conducted by Harvard Business Review Analytic Services that asked 200 executives about their view on third-party cyber risks.
+Below is a summary of a Harvard Business Review Analytic Services survey that asked 200 executives about their views on third-party cyber risks.

 Summary of the report: